 How Are Car Accident Settlements Calculated, Paid and Collected?

-If you are reading this, you or a friend or family member may have just been involved in a car accident that was not your fault.
-You may be wondering how the insurance adjuster and company for the at-fault driver will view your claims for financial losses such as lost wages, medical bills, and your physical losses such as mental and physical pain and suffering.
+If you are reading this, you or a friend or family member may have been injured in a car accident that was not your fault and wondering how at-fault drivers, their employer or their insurance may pay your eventual settlement.
+In Georgia, a negligent driver or his employer — when the driver is on the job when he or she caused the wreck — are generally responsible to pay your financial losses such as lost wages, medical bills, and out of pocket expenses, as well as your physical trauma such as past and future mental and physical pain and suffering.

-For more information, the team at The Millar Law Firm are here to help.
+If you or a loved one have an Atlanta car, truck or motorcycle injury case and are looking for help and guidance, we can help you today.
+With our office in Atlanta and our South Atlanta law office, the team at The Millar Law Firm is here to help.
 We have many years of experience helping victims of car accidents get the compensation they deserve.
 Even if you are not sure whether you have a case, feel free to call us today for a free telephone consultation with an attorney.